vaaako/Hidden-Service/README.md

 - How to create a **Hidden Service** *(a `.onion` site)*
 - Vanity *(Customizable link)*
 - Basic security tips for the **Hidden Service**
+- Tutorials that conventional tutorials do not show

 This tutorial requires you to know **at least** the basics of:
 - Linux